 The Mexican cuisine is a delicious and colorful representation of the country’s culture, history, and traditions.
 Whether you’re enjoying a simple taco or a complex mole sauce, Mexican food is sure to satisfy your taste buds and leave you wanting more.

 The Mexican cuisine is often confused with the Tex-Mex cuisine, which is well-known here in the Netherlands.
 Yet there is definitely a difference between these two cuisines.

 Tex-Mex cuisine is a fusion of Mexican and American cuisine that originated in Texas, while Mexican cuisine refers to the traditional cuisine of Mexico.
 While the two cuisines share some similarities, there are several key differences between them.

 One of the main differences is the use of ingredients.
 Tex-Mex cuisine often uses ingredients that are not typically found in traditional Mexican cuisine, such as cheddar cheese, ground beef, and wheat flour tortillas.
-In contrast, Mexican cuisine typically uses ingredients such as fresh vegetables, beans, corn tortillas, and various types of cheese.
+In contrast, Mexican cuisine typically uses ingredients such as fresh vegetables, Tomatillos, beans, corn tortillas, and various types of cheese.